 OVERVIEW & EXPERIENCE

-Richard Morehouse is an attorney in KJK’s Real Estate practice group with a background that includes nearly two decades of experience working in commercial real estate.
+Richard Morehouse is an attorney in KJK’s Real Estate practice group with a background that includes two decades of experience working in commercial real estate.
 Rich brings a unique perspective that combines years of real estate experience, multi-state property tax experience, valuation expertise and skilled legal knowledge, enabling him to achieve favorable results for clients.

 Rich is valued for his distinctive blend of legal and quantitative skills that give him an understanding not only of what is legally permissible, but also physically and financially feasible while maximizing productivity for real estate development opportunities.